cosmos/sdk-tutorials/ida-customizations/academy/whats-next/index.md

 ## Jobs

 Searching for your next gig?
-B9lab and the Cosmos Ecosystem have been working on an improved jobs board where you can find all the open roles in the ecosystem.
+B9lab and the Interchain Ecosystem have been working on an improved jobs board where you can find all the open roles in the ecosystem.
 The board is available for all Interchain Developer Academy graduates.
 If you are interested in receiving updates, sign up below.

 <p>&nbsp;</p>